What Is Brazilian Jiu-Jitsu?

 Side control is the first dominant position you should look for when you get to the top position.
 Initially, you aim to pass the opponent’s guard by getting around their legs.
 It is followed by going for a pin by placing your body in a perpendicular position in relation to theirs.
 This makes it difficult for them to recover their guard.

-From there, you have many options for offense, especially in sport Jiu-Jitsu, where you can use the gi jacket as a tool to attack.
+From there, you have many options for offense, especially in sport Jiu-Jitsu, where you can use the Gi as a tool to attack.
 In an actual fight situation, side control is mainly used to hold the opponent down as you look to improve your positioning by transitioning to the mount or back mount.
 There are also different ways to control the opponent while in side control, such as the chest-to-chest, kesa gatame, reverse kesa gatame, and north-south position.

 The mount is the second most dominant position in the Jiu-Jitsu hierarchy.
 It offers fantastic control over the opponent and a set of high percentage attacks.
 The main reason the mount is such a dominant position is that you can inflict significant damage with punches and elbows, with little to no risk of being attacked because of the reach advantage you will have from the mount.